alfateam/orange-orm/README.md

 [Documentation and examples](docs/docs.md)
 ## Release notes
 __1.0.2__
-Reduced number of simultanous promises in order to avoid maximum call stack size exceeded.
+Reduced number of simultaneous promises in order to avoid maximum call stack size exceeded.
 __1.0.1__
 Bugfix: Incorrect insert/updates on timestamp without timezone.
 The time was converted utc instead of stripping the timezone.
 __1.0.0__